XAITK/xaitk-saliency/examples/README.md

 Some notebooks may require additional dependencies.
 Please see the first cell of each notebook ("Setup environment") on how to install the relevant packages.

 ### Run the notebooks from Colab

-Most of the notebooks have an "Open in Colab" button.
-Please right-click on the button, and select "Open Link in New Tab" to start a Colab page with the corresponding notebook content.
+Please right-click on the "Open in Colab" button, and select "Open Link in New Tab" to start a Colab page with the corresponding notebook content.

 To use GPU resources through Colab, please remember to change the runtime type to `GPU`: